MDCC - Application & Admission Procedure

 When the application is available, the link located below will be active.

-Practical Nursing Application
+Practical Nursing Checklist for Admission

 All applicants should be advised that according to the Mississippi Nursing Practice Law and Mississippi Board of Nursing Administrative Code, an individual's application to write the licensing exam may be refused if the applicant has been convicted of a criminal offense under any provision of Title 97 of the Mississippi Code of 1972.